BLOG Summer/Fall 2019

 genre-ism in school.

-be creatively put together, and I could hear it and think, 'Ah, I like
+together, and I could hear it and think, 'Ah, I like what they did

-exciting, maybe it could just be called 'interesting' or a curiosity,
+it could just be called 'interesting' or a curiosity, an uncommon

-an uncommon commercial free music station on AM radio.
-That's how I feel
+commercial free music station on AM radio.
+That's how I feel about it,

-about it, but even so I think it's a cut above, because radio has such a
+but even so I think it's a cut above, because radio has such a low

-low average intelligence to begin with, it doesn't take much to exceed
+average intelligence to begin with, it doesn't take much to exceed it.

 mention "musical crossovers" and I have a whole collection which I once